hmcts/design-system/app/views/content/hmcts-a-z/README.md

 Explanation:
 There are multiple meanings and usages:
-- the territory in which a court can operate
+- the territory in which a court or tribunal can operate
 - the power it has to deal with particular cases
 - the power it has to issue orders